Polish Bad Ass

 Failure to Communicate

-Nobody doubted Pulaski’s heroism under fire or his dedication to the Cause, but he was quarrelsome, headstrong, and overly sensitive about rank—like many of the Americans.
-His hot temper caused issues that were worsened by his limited English skills; he often used French to communicate.
-His constant arguing and fussing reached a peak when he had a falling-out in the spring of 1778 with General Anthony Wayne, who was also quick to anger.
+Nobody doubted Pulaski’s heroism under fire or his dedication to the Cause, but he was quarrelsome, headstrong, and overly sensitive about rank—like many Americans.
+His hot temper caused problems that were made worse by his limited English skills; he often spoke in French to communicate.
+His constant arguing and fussing reached a peak when he had a falling-out in spring 1778 with General Anthony Wayne, who was also quick to anger.
 Pulaski even threatened to resign over it.
 Washington convinced him to stay with the army and asked Congress for a separate command.
-This request was granted, and on 28 March 1778, Congress authorized Kazimierz Pulaski to form a unit that would soon be called the Pulaski Legion.
+This request was granted, and on March 28, 1778, Congress authorized Kazimierz Pulaski to form a unit that would soon be called the Pulaski Legion.

 I am Legion

-The Legion would see immediate action along the New Jersey coast, where it tasted its first blood at Egg Harbor on October 4, 1778.
+The Legion saw immediate action along the New Jersey coast, where it tasted its first blood at Egg Harbor on October 4, 1778.
 Unfortunately, it did not earn glory.
-The renowned British Major Patrick Ferguson led his own legion and surprised Pulaski’s force in camp.
-They suffered heavy casualties.
-It turns out one of Pulaski’s men deserted and provided the British with intelligence about the unit’s positions.
+The renowned British Major Patrick Ferguson led his own legion and surprised Pulaski’s force in camp, resulting in heavy casualties.
+It turned out that one of Pulaski’s men deserted and provided the British with intelligence about the unit positions.

 Washington sent Pulaski’s unit to a quiet area to recover.
 The Legion garrisoned the upper Delaware to defend against Indian raids.
 Pulaski’s pride was wounded, and he became angry over the assignment.
-His stern nature led to another problem.
+His stern nature caused another issue.
 Pulaski court-martialed his subordinate, Major Stephen Moylan, over a perceived insult.
-He also threatened to resign once more.
-With the patience of Job, General Washington stepped in again.
+He also threatened to resign once again.
+With the patience of Job, General Washington stepped in once more.
 He reassigned the quarrelsome Pole and his Legion to the Southern theater.

-Since the center of gravity had shifted south, this action both removed Pulaski from under Washington’s direct supervision, but it was sure to give him a real fight to match his combative ways.
+Since the center of gravity had shifted south, this move not only took Pulaski out from under Washington’s direct oversight, but it also guaranteed him a tough fight to match his combative nature.

 For the South

-At the beginning of September, General Lincoln prepared to launch an attempt to retake Savannah with long-awaited French assistance.
-Cavalry would play a role, and Pulaski was sent to Augusta, Georgia, to join General Lachlan McIntosh.
-Lachlan and Pulaski’s forces covered the advance of Lincoln’s offensive.
+At the start of September, General Lincoln prepared to launch a mission to retake Savannah with long-awaited French support.
+Cavalry would be involved, and Pulaski was sent to Augusta, Georgia, to join General Lachlan McIntosh.
+Lachlan and Pulaski’s forces protected the advance of Lincoln’s attack.
 Pulaski captured a British outpost near the Ogeechee River.
-His Legion then acted as an advance guard for the allied French units under Admiral Charles Hector, Comte d'Estaing.
+His Legion then served as an advance guard for the allied French units under Admiral Charles Hector, Comte d'Estaing.

 But d’Estaing faced a tight deadline.
 Relying on his naval support and with hurricane season quickly approaching, he chose to risk everything on a surprise attack on October 9, 1779.
 Pulaski was appointed commander of the entire combined Franco-American cavalry force.
 Impulsive as ever, Pulaski launched a full-scale cavalry charge against heavily fortified British defenses.
 However, Pulaski was hit by a grape shot, and the attack was thoroughly repelled.